FreedomBen/angelbot/README.md

 ./scripts/build.sh
 ```

-alternatively you can build it manually from the project root by running:
+Alternatively you can build it manually from the project root by running:

 ```bash
 docker build -t angelbot .